Why Action is Needed

 - Wolves west of the Rockies are few in number and at a fragile stage.
-Any loss of protection could put at risk “seed” packs like the Teanaway and Wenatchee Packs in Washington State that are critical to establishing a viable population in the Pacific West.
+Any loss of protection could put at risk packs that are critical to establishing a viable population in the Pacific West.

 - Wolves are still dispersing into their historical range in the Pacific West states of Washington, Oregon and California.
 In 2011, a lone wolf known as OR-7 dispersed from the Imnaha Pack in Oregon to wander through California’s southern Cascades and Modoc Plateau.
 OR-7 was the first known wolf in the state of California in nearly 90 years.

-- Though some states in the Pacific West region such as Washington and Oregon have state plans that call for recovery in the Cascades/Coast region, California is just now developing its state wolf plan, and many other states with good wolf habitat but no wolves yet are lacking recovery plans altogether.
+- California, Oregon, and Washington have state plans that call for recovery in the Cascades/Coast region, but many other states with good wolf habitat – but no wolves yet – are lacking recovery plans altogether.

 U.S. Fish and Wildlife Service

 Mailing Address: 911 NE 11th Ave.
 Portland, Oregon 97232

 California Fish and Wildlife Department